Fight Traffic Ticket in MarylandPage OverviewSUMMARY: How to Fight a Maryland Traffic Ticket

 - The judge hears your case and dismisses all charges.
 You would still be responsible for paying all court and, if applicable, legal fees.

-- The judge hears your case and finds you guilty.
+- The judge hears your case and finds you "guilty."
 You would be required to pay all related fines, court and, if applicable, legal fees.
-You may also incur related penalties in the form of points on your driving record, possible loss of driving privileges and even increased auto insurance rates.
+You may also incur related penalties in the form of points on your MD driving record, possible loss of driving privileges and even increased auto insurance rates.

-If you opt to challenge your Maryland ticket, you must make a court appearance and state your case before a judge.
+If you opt to challenge your Maryland traffic ticket, you must make a court appearance and state your case before a judge.
 The court will inform you of the procedures, giving you plenty of time to prepare your defense.
-Keep in mind that pleading guilty, in most situations, will forfeit your chance to plea bargain.
+Keep in mind that pleading "guilty," in most situations, will forfeit your chance to plea bargain.

 Pleading Guilty With an Explanation

-Submit your plea by mail by checking the "Request a Trial" box on the Return to Court copy of your citation (you will be given this when ticketed) and mail to:
+You can submit your plea by mail.
+Simply check the "Request a Trial" box on the "Return to Court" copy of your traffic citation (you will be given this when ticketed) and mail to: